LeslieDancey/FME_Desktop_Advanced/multiple_feature_attributes.md

 The simplest way to make use of the attributes retrieved from prior/subsequent features is through the text or arithmetic editors.

 In the editors, the list of feature attributes will have an expandable section for prior and subsequent features:

+When a feature is expanded then its list of attributes becomes available for use:

+Double-clicking an attribute adds it to the expression window:

+So, you can see that prior and subsequent attribute values can be accessed simply by using feature[x].<attribute name> where x is a positive or negative number that refers to a subsequent or prior feature.